dwadden/dygiepp/README.md

 - **Download the data**.
 From the top-level folder for this repo, enter `bash ./scripts/data/get_scierc.sh`.
 This will download the scierc dataset into a folder `./data/scierc`
 - **Train the model**.
 Enter `bash ./scripts/train/train_scierc.sh [gpu-id]`.
 The `gpu-id` should be an integer like `1`, or `-1` to train on CPU.
 The program will train a model and save a model at `./models/scierc`.

-The model uses BERT and coreference propagation to create globally-contextualized embeddings.
-During training, you may get warnings `WARNING - root - NaN or Inf found in input tensor`.
-This is due to a [tensorboard logging issue](https://github.com/allenai/allennlp/issues/3116) and doesn't mean your model is diverging.

 ### GENIA